kbullaughey/dni-synthetic-gradients/README.md

     ./dni-mnist.lua -b 250 -f -r 0.001 -c

-We get an error rate of 2.0% by epoch 96 (2.8% error by epoch 23).
-I believe this corresponds to 230k iterations and 55k iterations respectively.
-This seems to be converging substantially slower than the equivalent cDNI model in the paper (red line in figure next to Table 1).
+We get an error rate of 2.0% by epoch 80.
+I believe this corresponds to 19k iterations.
+This seems to be converging somewhat slower than the equivalent cDNI model in the paper (red line in figure next to Table 1).

 ## Remarks

 0. The synthetic gradients seem to act as a strong regularizer, which seems a good thing.
 0. For simple feed-forward models like those in these experiments, there is really no point of using synthetic gradients, nor it this their intended purpose.
 These demos are just to illustrate how they are implemented.
 0. Synthetic gradients seem to open up a huge world of elaborate architectures composed of asynchronous, decoupled subsystems.
 That they can be decoupled seems to make such subsystems much more easily composable.
 It will be interesting to see where this path leads.
-0. The slow poor convergence I observe relative to the paper suggests there may be something I'm missing or a bug.

 ## Notes